carolyntw/crime-info/README.md

 # Crime Info
-This is a crime data collector the app built with Python and Flask.
+This is a crime data collector app built with Python and Flask.

 ## Installation
 Download crime_info_backend.py and crime_info_frontend.py from https://github.com/carolyntw/crime-info.
 Run crime_info_frontend.py to start the app.